AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • Q: How can I take a screen-shot of the image?

-• A: press the “print-screen” key on your keyboard to copy an image of the screen to the Windows Clipboard, and then “paste” the image into another document or paint program.
+• Method #2 – (works with just about any program): Press the “print-screen” key on your keyboard to copy an image of the screen to the Windows Clipboard, and then “paste” the image into another document or paint program.
 Third party applications such as HyperSnap (http://www.hyperionics.com/) are also excellent choices for taking screen-shots.

 • Q: I have a suggestion, comment, or feature request.
 Who do I contact?